goFrendiAsgard/static-blog/content/posts/neuralnetwork.md

 Finally, let's build our neural network.

 First of all, we define 3 layers here:

-* __flatten layer with input_shape = 28x28__.
-This one will transform our 2 dimensional matrix into 1 dimensional matrix (or a vector).
+* flatten layer with input_shape = 28x28: This one will transform our 2 dimensional matrix into 1 dimensional matrix (or a vector).
 The output of this layer will be an array with 784 elements
-* __dense layer containing 128 neuron with relu activation__.
-This one will create a layer containing 128 neuron.
+* dense layer containing 128 neuron with relu activation: This one will create a layer containing 128 neuron.
 Each of them is connected to the output of our previous layer (an array containing 784 elements).
 Each neuron activation is depending on `relu` function (https://en.wikipedia.org/wiki/Rectifier_(neural_networks)
-* __dense layer containing 10 neuron with softmax activation__.
-Finally, since we have 10 classes, it is natural to have 10 neuron in our output layer.
+* dense layer containing 10 neuron with softmax activation: Finally, since we have 10 classes, it is natural to have 10 neuron in our output layer.
 Each neuron should show us how probable is an image belong to a particular class.
 Finally, we will use softmax to return the prediction result (https://en.wikipedia.org/wiki/Softmax_function)

 After defining the layers, we need to define our optimizer, loss function, and metrics:

-* __optimizer__.
-How to optimize
+* optimizer: How to optimize
-* __loss function__.
-How to calculate error
+* loss function: How to calculate error
-* __metrics__.
-How to measure the quality of the network
+* metrics: How to measure the quality of the network

 ```python